So, you’ve arrived in the beautiful and iconic Byron Bay?

 Swim with the Turtles

-In under 10 minutes, you could be swimming blissfully with the turtles.
+In under 10 minutes, you could be serenely swimming with the turtles.
 Sitting just off the most easterly point of Australia, Julian Rocks Marine Sanctuary is home to an abundance of mesmerising sea creatures such as turtles, manta rays, hundreds of exotic fish and more.
 Its location at the intersection of the tropical Coral sea and cooler Tasman Sea is the secret behind its vibrant and diverse marine life.
 There are many areas to explore and Julian Rocks offers optimal diving and snorkelling conditions due to its protected, shallow waters.
 Byron Bay Dive Centre will take you on a return boat ride, provide hire equipment and an experienced guide to ensure you get the most out of your underwater adventure.

 If you love the adrenaline rush of extreme sports then you won’t be able to go past the epic experience of tandem skydiving with Skydiving Byron Bay.
 Flying up to an altitude of 15000 feet, your skydive starts with a thrilling 200km an hour free fall for up to 60 seconds, before the instructor pulls the parachute at around 4000 feet.